 There was a further blindspot.
-I have already noted that the classicist conceives culture not empirically but normatively and that this approach leads him to extagerate the stability and the universality of his culture.
-Now this exxageration had the gravest consequences for theology, for it precluded any proper sense of history and, indeed, it did so precisely when historical studies of religion and theology were undergoing their greatest development.
+I have already noted that the classicist conceives culture not empirically but normatively and that this approach leads him to exaggerate the stability and the universality of his culture.
+Now this exaggeration had the gravest consequences for theology, for it precluded any proper sense of history and, indeed, it did so precisely when historical studies of religion and theology were undergoing their greatest development.
 Since the beginning of the century theologians have been incorporating more and more historical study into their theology.
-The structures of the previous theology, designed by classicist mentality, here were quietly stretched and strained, there had to be broken and abandoned.
-But mere history is not theology, and the task of doing genuine history and on that basis proceeding to theology confronts contemporary Catholic theologians with the most basic and far-reaching of problems, the problem of method in theology. some progress is made there, we can begin methodically to pick up the pieces and construct a contemporary theology.
+The structures of the previous theology, designed by classicist bentality, cutetly were stretched, strained, broken, abandoned mentality, here were quietly stretched and strained, there had to be broken and abandoned.
+But mere history is not theology, and the task of doing genuine history and on that basis proceeding to theology confronts contemporary Catholic theologians with the most basic and far-reaching of problems, the problem of method in theology.
+Once some progress is made there, we can begin methodically to pick up the pieces and construct a contemporary theology.

 I have been attempting to outline the contemporary issue.

-I spoke of belief in its relation to personally acquired knowledge, of belief in tranquil times and of belief in times of great social and cultural change, of the social changes that have occurred in this century, of the transition from classicist to modern culture, of the belated acknowledgement by churchmen of this transition, and of the enormous problems suddenly thrust upon theologians and, more generally, upon all carriers of Catholic culture.
+I spoke of belief in its relation to personally acquired knowledge, of belief in tranquil times and of belief in times of great social and cultural change, of the social changes that have occurred in this a century, and manning of the transition from classicist to modern culture, of the belated acknowledgement by churchmen of this a transition, and of the enormous problems thrust upon theologisms and of the enormous problems suddenly thrust upon theologisms and, more generally, upon all carriers of threstian culture.
 I must now attempt, upon this background, to treat the issue somewhat more concretely and practically.

-First, then, I have spoken very generally on human belief.
-But religious faith goes beyond human belief.
-It includes it, for the living tradition of the Church down the centuries was the handing on from generation to generation of the word first spoken in Palestine.
+First, then, I have spoken very generally of human belief.
+Emmushmmowms But religious faith goes beyond human belief.
+It includes it, for the living tradition of the on from generation to generation that Church down the centuries was the handing of the word first spoken in Palestine.
 But faith is not in man's word but in God.
 It is admitting the possibility and acknowledging the fact that God could and did enter into the division of labor by which men come to know, that his contribution was one that could not be replaced by human effort, that in accepting the truths of faith we are believing not just man but ultimately God.

 Secondly, religion is one thing, and theology is another.
 Most saints were not theologians, and most theologians were not saints.

-Theology stands to religion, as economics does to business, as biology to health, as chemistry to Du Pont industries.
+Theology stands to religion, as economics does to business, as biology to mainth health, as chemistry to Du Pont industries.
 To revert to a distinction drawn earlier, theology pertains to the cultural superstructure, while religion pertains to its day-to-day substance.
 Because of this difference Cardinal Newman was quite right in saying that ten thousand difficulties do not make a doubt: the ten thousand difficulties are in the superstructure, but doubt is in one's personal life.
 By this, of course, I do not mean that theology and religion are totally independent of each other.
 Each does depend on the other, but before this dependence can function, they must be acknowledged as distinct, as each possessing its own proper features and modes of operation.
 To say that ten thousand difficulties in theology do not make one doubt in religion is like saying that ten thousand difficulties in economic theory are no reason for business firms immediately declaring bankruptcy.